Tell me again about those secrets!

 finally this!
 Like most appliances, I have discovered that my Instant Pot

-cooks slightly different, from the many recipes I have tried, indicate.
-My
+cooks slightly different, from the many recipes I have tried.
+Cooking time can

-current model seems to need an additional minute or two.
-Adjust the cooking
+8 QT.
+My current IP model (a 6 QT.) seems to need an additional minute or two.

-time listed in the recipe if needed for your particular model.
+Adjust the cooking time listed in the recipe if needed for your own particular

 - bread